cazaman11/PokemonXpCalculator/README.md

 ### Exact Mode
 When checked that is the exact quanity of candies to get to that level without wasting candy.

-1 xs candy is always included to ensure you reach the target.
+### Size Toggle
+Now you can click/tap on a sized candy to not include, in exact mode it will automatically calculate down how much of the smaller sized candy it requires.
+Select the candy again to enable it again.

 ## Feature request and Repost
 I am open to further features of this calculator and will